Everest Base Camp Trek 12 DaysEverest Base Camp Trek 12 Days

 (During the busiest trekking seasons (spring and autumn), flights may operate from Ramechhap Airport instead of Kathmandu to reduce congestion.
 In such cases, we’ll drive you a few hours to Ramechhap in the pre-dawn, then fly to Lukla from there.)

-Step 3:Trek from Lukla to Everest Base Camp.
-Once you land in Lukla, you’ll hit the trail.
-There are no roads in the Everest region, so trekking is the only way to get to Base Camp (aside from helicopters).
-From Lukla, you begin walking northwards through villages and forests, following the Dudh Koshi River upstream.
+Once you land in Lukla, you begin the 12-Day EBc Trek, following the Dudh Koshi River upstream.
 Over the next 8 days or so, you’ll trek via Phakding – Namche Bazaar – Tengboche – Dingboche – Lobuche – Gorak Shep, and finally to Everest Base Camp.
-Our itinerary’s acclimatization days (at Namche and Dingboche) are critical parts of getting to Everest Base Camp safely, as they allow you to adjust to the thinning air.
+In between the EBC Trek Route, you will have an acclimatisation day at Namche and Dingboche Village.

-In summary, to get to Mount Everest Base Camp you fly to Lukla and then trek for about a week through the mountains.
-Mountain Eco Trails handles all these logistics – booking the Lukla flights, securing permits, and guiding you along the trail.
+In summary, to get to Mount Everest Base Camp, you fly to Lukla and then trek for about a week through the mountains.
+Mountain Eco Trails handles all these logistics, booking the Lukla flights, securing permits, and guiding you along the trail.
 All you need is a spirit of adventure and a good pair of hiking boots, and we’ll lead you to the foot of Everest!

 12-day Everest Base Camp Trekking Cost for 2025, 2026

 How much does the Everest Base Camp trek cost?
 The answer can vary depending on the level of service and comfort, but generally 12-day EBC trek package costs around $1,300 – $1,800 per person for a group trip.
-However, the price depends on the service you want to choose like a Trekking guide, meals, accommodation, porters, etc. during the entire journey.
+However, the price depends on the service you want to choose, like a Trekking guide, meals, accommodation, porters, etc c. during the entire journey.
 Mountain Eco Trails offers competitive pricing in this range, with no compromise on safety or quality.
+The Everest Base Camp trek cost with Mountain Eco Trails is designed to be transparent and inclusive.
+We want you to have an incredible experience without worrying about nickel-and-dime charges.

 The Everest Base Camp Trek is more than a holiday; it’s a transformative adventure that will leave you with tales to tell for years to come.
 Picture yourself gazing up at Everest’s summit, far above the clouds, or standing among friendly Sherpa villagers sharing laughter despite language barriers.
 These experiences are within your reach – and Mountain Eco Trails is here to make them happen effortlessly.